cameronhill1/skillofads1/index.md

 ## The offer

-Become one of our three clients / partners...
+Become one of our three partners:

 - Performance-based relationship - we produce directly trackable results; pay nothing if we don't.
 - No contracts - beyond the mandatory initial 3-month testing period, there are no commitments, for either party.
 We stay if it's a win-win.